The Potential and Challenges of Evaluating Attitudes, Opinions, and Values in Large Language Models: Introduction

-\paragraph{Related Survey Papers.} While there are no survey papers specifically on AOV in LLMs, some existing works have covered related questions. \citet{simmons2023large} review works and provide a framework for using LLMs as comparative models for subpopulations to measure public opinions. \citet{JANSEN2023} offer insights on employing LLMs in public opinion survey research, concluding that LLMs can enhance survey research. \citet{vida-etal-2023-values} address the research gap in the ethical aspects of NLP surveying the literature on moral NLP, calling for a more rigorous discussion on the moral concept for NLP research. \citet{hershcovich-etal-2022-challenges} provide a survey on NLP in cross-cultural contexts from a linguistic diversity angle, suggesting the need to preserve cultural values in models.
-There are also recent surveys on understanding ``culture'' in NLP \cite{liu2024culturally} and measuring ``cultures'' in LLMs \cite{adilazuarda2024measuring}, both highlighting the future of culturally aware and adapted NLP techniques.
-These works have mainly explored topics like studying the cultural and moral aspects in NLP or improving public opinion research with LLMs.
-However, there has been a lack of dedicated studies focusing on AOV and especially on evaluating the AOV within LLMs.
+While there are no survey papers specifically on AOVs in LLMs, some existing works have covered related questions.
+On opinions, \citet{simmons2023large} review frameworks for using LLMs to model subpopulations and measure public opinions.
+Similarly, \citet{JANSEN2023} explore the use of LLMs in public opinion research, noting their potential to enhance survey methods.
+On values, \citet{vida-etal-2023-values} survey moral NLP, emphasizing the need for more rigorous discussions on ethical concepts. \citet{hershcovich-etal-2022-challenges} examine NLP in cross-cultural contexts, urging the preservation of cultural values.
+Additionally, recent surveys on understanding ``culture'' in NLP \cite{liu2024culturally} and measuring ``cultures'' in LLMs \cite{adilazuarda2024measuring} highlight the importance of culturally aware techniques.
+These works have mainly explored topics like improving public opinion research with LLMs or studying the cultural and moral aspects in NLP.
+However, there has been a lack of dedicated studies focusing on AOVs and especially on evaluating the AOVs within LLMs.

-\paragraph{Our Survey Paper.} Since LLMs are pretrained on vast amounts of human data, it is reasonable to hypothesize that LLMs can reflect the AOV embedded in the data.
-But, for that to scale, we will need definitions of the terms AOV (\textbf{WHAT is it?} \S\ref{sec:definitions}), then to summarize what has been explored on the AOV in LLMs so far (\textbf{WHAT so far?} \S \ref{sec:related}), and know the pipeline used so far in research on how LLMs are queried for the AOV embedded within (\textbf{HOW?} \S\ref{sec:methods}).
+\paragraph{Our Survey Paper.} Since LLMs are pretrained on vast amounts of human data, it is reasonable to hypothesize that LLMs can reflect the AOVs embedded in the data \cite{durmus2024towards}.
+But, for that to scale, we will need definitions of the terms AOVs (\textbf{WHAT are they?} \S\ref{sec:definitions}), then to summarize what has been explored on the AOVs in LLMs so far (\textbf{WHAT so far?} \S \ref{sec:related}), and know the pipeline used so far in research on how LLMs are queried for the AOVs embedded within (\textbf{HOW?} \S\ref{sec:methods}).
 We then discuss the research directions (\textbf{WHERE?} \S\ref{sec:o_and_o}) by highlighting the potential and challenges identified from existing works and the evaluation pipeline.
 In the end, we provide a call for action on what to do to make these approaches possible and reliable in the future (\textbf{WHAT to do?} \S\ref{sec:towards}).